- HAIR LOSS

 However, if we lose more than 100 hairs per day for more than six months, it is considered to be progressive hair loss.

-In women, this hair loss is mainly situated at the top and around the middle of the head where the hair becomes progressively finer, more scattered and the scalp visible.
+In women, this hair loss is mainly situated at the top of the head and around the middle of the head where the hair becomes progressively finer, more scattered and the scalp visible.
 The temples may also show this loss of hair density.

 The amount of hair lost and the location of the baldness are the two most characteristic signs of progressive hair loss.
 But they can sometimes be combined with another factor that can also be quite unpleasant to live with.